 In order to maintain a fair, ethical and efficient business environment, the Group strictly abides by the Criminal Law of the People's Republic of China, the Company Law of the People's Republic of China, the Anti-Money Laundering Law of the People's Republic of China, the Prevention of Bribery Ordinance (Chapter 201 of the Laws of Hong Kong) and other laws and regulations on anti-corruption and anti-bribery.
-The Group adopts a zero tolerance policy for bribery, extortion, fraud and money laundering.
-All directors, management personnel and employees of the Group must abide by all relevant laws and regulations in which have operations on the prevention of bribery, extortion, fraud and money laundering in their daily work.
+The Group adopts a zero-tolerance policy for bribery, extortion, fraud and money laundering and has established relevant policies and procedures.
+All directors, management personnel and employees of the Group shall, in their daily work, abide by all relevant laws and regulations concerning the prevention of bribery, extortion, fraud and money laundering in the place where we have operations.
 The Group's rules and regulations and staff manual clearly require all employees to abide by relevant laws and business standards, and prohibit employees from engaging in or participating in any form of bribery, extortion, fraud, money laundering and other illegal acts.
 All contracts drafted and signed by the Group contain anti-corruption provisions, and anti-corruption instructions will be given regularly during employee training.
 In addition, the Group encourages employees to report any suspected corruption, bribery or misconduct through the reporting mechanism established by the Group.
 The relevant reports will be treated confidentially, and the identity of the whistleblower will be protected from unfair treatment.
 During the Year, the Group was not aware of any serious violations of relevant laws and regulations that had a significant impact on bribery, extortion, fraud and money laundering.
 During the Year, the Group neither receive any reports of corruption, nor have any legal cases involving corruption against the Group or its employees.